Zeonthestupid/telemetryui/README.md

 ## Getting Started

+To use TUI, use the d-pad on your controller, plus the A button to select.

 TelemetryUI is split into four different sections:

 - **Core modules** (Which makeup the functionality and must be imported in any project using TUI)